fxfactorial/ocaml-maxminddb/README.md

 I assume you have `libmaxminddb` already installed on your system.

-Here's a short example that uses a convenience function that closes the `mmdb` handle for you.
+Here's a short example of what you can do with the library.

 ```ocaml
 (* File named loc_dump.ml *)